806.8 Storm Water Pollution Prevention Plan (SWPPP)

 - Menu of BMPs – United States Environmental Protection Agency.

-A typical MoDOT project involves the implementation of many documents, processes and standard operating procedures.
+A typical MoDOT project involves the implementation of many documents, processes, and standard operating procedures.
 These various processes and procedures are of such detail that it is impossible to include in this brief summary of BMPs.
 Pollution from storm water can be reduced by the implementation of the BMPs, construction techniques and site management measures in this article.
-However, pollution from storm water will also be reduced by the issuance of change orders, letters/memos of notification, Order Records and Contractor Performance Reports.
-Changes that occur as a result of directives to contractors will usually be documented by Document Records and other various product and reports produced by the computer program, SiteManager.
+However, pollution from storm water will also be reduced by the issuance of change orders, letters/memos of notification, Order Records, and Contractor Performance Reports.
+Changes that occur as a result of directives to contractors will usually be documented by Document Records and other various products and reports produced by the computer program, SiteManager or AASHTOWare.
 Lastly, a Semi-Final Inspection Report can serve to identify post-construction measures that will ensure permit compliance and water quality protection.

 806.8.2 Site Description and Project-Specific Information

-Example Project-Specific SWPPP Information Form, outlines project-specific information that is required to be completed for all MoDOT projects involving land disturbance of one acre or more.
+Example Project-Specific SWPPP Information Form, outlines project-specific information that is required to be completed for all MoDOT projects involving land disturbance of one acre or more or projects less than one acre that will be considered part of a common plan with offsite support activities, controlled by the contractor, that total one acre or more combined.
 Also required, and denoted at the bottom of Form 806.8.2, is the development of a project overview map, or maps, depicting the project location/alignment with enough detail to show waters of the United States within 1 mile of the project.
 These named waters of the U.S. are typically illustrated on U.S.G.S. topographic maps, and some county or city maps, as blue line streams or named impoundments, such as lakes and reservoirs, as well as tributaries to these bodies of water.
 Along with this information, MoDOT develops project-specific erosion and sediment control plan sheets (site maps) based on first-hand knowledge of site conditions and guidance described within this narrative SWPPP.
 Development of project-specific erosion and sediment control plans is described in EPG 806.8.3 Developing/Amending Project-Specific Project Plans.

 806.8.3 Developing/Amending Project-Specific Project Plans

 EPG 237.1 Plan Details describes the information that is to be included in all plans used by contractors to construct MoDOT projects.
 All projects are constructed from a set of project-specific design plans that are generated by MoDOT designers or consultants.
 The plans show all existing topographic features, buildings, roadways and drainages, as well as right of way limits.
-Within a project’s design plans are erosion and sediment control plans which serve as the site maps for projects involving one acre or more of land disturbance.
+Within a project’s design plans are erosion and sediment control plans which serve as the site maps for projects involving one acre or more of land disturbance and some projects less than an acre when considered a common plan with contractor off-site support activities such as borrow and/or excess (waste) sites.
 These site maps are to be used in combination with this narrative SWPPP to manage erosion and sediment control on MoDOT projects.
 These plans contain sufficient information to be of practical use to contractors and site construction workers to guide the installation of BMPs in the beginning, interim and final stages of construction.
-Up-to-date site maps are to be on location or electronically accessible at active MoDOT job sites when MoDOT’s construction inspector or the contractor superintendent is on site.
+Up-to-date site maps are to be on location at active MoDOT job sites when work is being performed at the site.
 In lieu of paper copies, site maps can be maintained in digital format and accessed by electronic devices.

 Though erosion and sediment control plans are developed by MoDOT designers and/or consultants, it is highly recommended that design and construction personnel work collaboratively to develop a strategy to control erosion, sediment and stormwater for applicable projects.
 There should generally be two sets of erosion and sediment control plans developed for projects with one acre or more of land disturbance.
 One set should be developed to depict existing site topography with outfall and perimeter protection BMPs, such as sediment basins, sediment traps, Type C berms, silt fence, etc., that will need to be installed prior to starting land disturbance of the site.
 The second set will generally show final project grade and BMPs that are envisioned during project construction and upon completion of final grading.
 The location of designed BMPs will be illustrated on the plan sheets; however, the exact location of BMPs will be determined in the field by the engineer or inspector.